-465 information would be of great value for natural hazard mitigation, neither field data as input parameters nor any of the existing state-of-the-art models can currently provide such an information at the scale of an entire mountain range.
-Hence, modeling results cannot be interpreted in terms of landslide-damming probability, nor in terms of return periods, which is also far beyond the scope of this study.
+- 460 While the employed landslide release area model (Hergarten, 2012) can provide release areas and related volumes, which cluster in the same regions as the events recorded in landslide inventories, and which are consistent with power-law scaling of landslides observed in nature, the model cannot predict timing or probability of failure of individual events.
+While such information would be of great value for natural hazard mitigation, neither field data as input parameters nor any of the existing state-of-the-art models can currently provide such an information at the scale of an entire mountain range.
+Hence, modeling - 465 results cannot be interpreted in terms of landslide-damming probability, nor in terms of return periods, which is also far beyond the scope of this study.
 As a consequence, we use the term landslide "densities" for the number of landslides per area to avoid misinterpretations in terms of time dependence (e.g. probability of occurrence or recurrence interval).

-470 4.6.4 Rheological model
+4.6.4 Rheological model

-c2The determination of the rheology of the moving landslide mass is crucial as the chosen flow resistance law (i.e. Voellmy rheology) and the applied parameters control the run-out distance and the landslide dam geometry (Hungr, 2011).
-Landslide rheology may be controlled by lithology, but may also vary spatially within a single landslide event, when different rock types are involved, or temporally, when a change in physical conditions (e.g. water content, path material) happens during the

-475 landslide runout (Hungr and Evans, 2004; Aaron and McDougall, 2019).
+The determination of the rheology of the moving landslide mass is crucial as the chosen flow resistance law (i.e. Voellmy

+- 470 rheology) and the applied parameters control the run-out distance and the landslide dam geometry (Hungr, 2011).
+Landslide rheology may be controlled by lithology, but may also vary spatially within a single landslide event, when different rock types are involved, or temporally, when a change in physical conditions (e.g. water content, path material) happens during the landslide runout (Hungr and Evans, 2004; Aaron and McDougall, 2019).
 For individual landslides, rheology parameters are in general determined by a back analysis of the event itself or events in the same region (Mergili et al., 2020).
-However, considering this level of detail for an entire mountain range would require back-analyzing a large number of landsliding events, which is far beyond the capabilities of this investigation.
+However, - 475 considering this level of detail for an entire mountain range would require back-analyzing a large number of landsliding events, which is far beyond the capabilities of this investigation.

-c3 Runout simulations are type-specific (Hungr et al., 2001; Dorren, 2003), but most of the rockfalls with $V > 10^5 \text{ m}^3$ have a long runout (i.e termed "rock avalanche") and can be simulated accurately if the correct rheology model is used (Körner, 1976). c4 Here, we apply the Voellmy flow resistance law with the parameter set determined by a back analysis of the well documented Val Pola landslide (Sanne, 2015) to all simulated landslides of this study.
+Runout simulations are type-specific (Hungr et al., 2001; Dorren, 2003), but most of the rockfalls with $V > 10^5$ m3 have a long runout (i.e termed "rock avalanche") and can be simulated accurately if the correct rheology model is used (Körner, 1976).
+Here, we apply the Voellmy flow resistance law with the parameter set determined by a back analysis of the well documented

+- Val Pola landslide (Sanne, 2015) to all simulated landslides of this study.
 As a benefit of a uniform parameter set, we can directly compare dam geometries and related lakes across the Austrian Alps and attribute spatial variations to topography.
-To explore the influence of the two Voellmy parameters $\xi$ and $\mu$ on dam height, we performed a parameter study starting with the ξ / μ parameter set originally determined by Sanne (2015) (Supplementary Fig. A1).
-The parameter study at ten different locations shows that dam height increases with μ.
-While increasing ξ causes an increase in landslide velocity and runout distance, we only observe a slight negative impact on dam height.
+To explore the influence of the two Voellmy parameters ξ and μ on dam height, we performed a parameter study starting with the ξ / μ parameter set originally determined by Sanne (2015) (Supplementary Fig. A1).
+The parameter study at ten different locations shows that dam height increases with μ .
+While increasing ξ causes an increase in landslide velocity and runout - 485 distance, we only observe a slight negative impact on dam height.
 As long as the parameter sets are suitable to describe the behavior of large landslides in alpine regions (and not mudflows or lahars with a completely different rheology unsuitable to form major dams) our parameter study implies that different rheologies will change the dam geometry to some extent but will not necessarily lead to a statistically consistent change in lake depth and volume (Supplementary Fig. A1).